Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/domain-model/domain-model.md

 To follow the terminology of the bounded context’s ubiquitous language.

 In other words,
-This pattern allows the code to “speak” the ubiquitous language,
+This pattern allows the code to speak the ubiquitous language,
 And to follow the domain experts mental models.

 ## References